List of SpongeBob SquarePants characters: King Neptune

-King Neptune (voiced by John O'Hurley in the TV series, Paul Tibbitt in "SpongeBob vs. The Patty Gadget") is a powerful, trident-wielding merman god who rules the sea, based on the Roman mythological deity of the same name.
+King Neptune (voiced by John O'Hurley in the TV series, Paul Tibbitt in "SpongeBob vs. The Patty Gadget") is a very powerful, trident-wielding merman god who rules the sea, based on the Roman mythological deity of the same name.
 In the series, Neptune lives in a palace in Atlantis with his wife Amphitrite and son Triton.
-He is usually portrayed as arrogant and selfish, showing little sympathy for the sea's fish populace.
+He is usually portrayed as very arrogant and selfish, showing little sympathy for the sea's fish populace.
 Neptune has a mostly teal color scheme with a long auburn beard and hair.
 He wears gold wrist bands and a matching crown decorated with a scallop ornament, plus a gold belt bearing a seahorse emblem.
-This version was also known as Neptune XIV as seen when his portrait is shown in Squidward's briefly-redecorated room as seen in "Krusty Towers".
+This version was also known as Neptune XIV as seen when his portrait is shown in Squidward's briefly redecorated room as seen in "Krusty Towers".

 A different King Neptune is featured in The SpongeBob SquarePants Movie, voiced by Jeffrey Tambor.
 In the film, he resides near Bikini Bottom with his daughter Mindy and resembles a light green-skinned king with a robe, a shorter beard and hair, a domed crown to cover his bald spot, and powers limited to what can be exercised through his trident.

+In The Patrick Star Show episode "Neptune's Ball", the King Neptune seen in the main series holds the titular ball that the Star family thought they were invited to when Patrick got a hold of Lady Upturn's invitation to it.
+When King Neptune arrives after the Star family was caught by the guards trespassing, King Neptune recognizes Patrick and has them released since he is a big fan of Patrick's show.
+Through Patrick's suggestion, King Neptune moves the party to the Star family's house.

 Larry the Lobster

-Larry the Lobster (usually voiced by Mr. Lawrence and voiced by Bill Fagerbakke for a line in "MuscleBob BuffPants") is a lobster lifeguard, bodybuilder and workout fanatic who lifts weights.
+Larry the Lobster (usually voiced by Mr. Lawrence but voiced by Bill Fagerbakke for a line in "MuscleBob BuffPants" and "House Hunting") is a strong lobster lifeguard and bodybuilder who thoroughly enjoys exercising a lot, especially if it involves lifting heavy weights.
 He is usually seen at Goo Lagoon alongside Scooter.
 He first appears in "Ripped Pants" and reappears in the spinoff Kamp Koral: SpongeBob's Under Years.

 Harold and Margaret SquarePants

 Mr. Harold SquarePants (voiced by Tom Kenny) and Mrs. Margaret SquarePants (voiced by Sirena Irwin) are SpongeBob's parents, who more closely resemble round sea sponges than SpongeBob.
-Harold is brown with glasses and a moustache, while Margaret is dark orange.
+Harold is dark brown with glasses and a moustache, while Margaret is dark orange.
 They seem to live outside of Bikini Bottom, but still take the time to visit their son on occasion.
-They are proud of SpongeBob but embarrassed that he still does not have a driver's license.
+They are proud of SpongeBob, but embarrassed that he still does not have a driver's license.